kuldeepsuhag/COMP90024-ASSIGNMENT-2/README.md

 as well as generating and adding the ssh key of the instance to the github repository.<br>
 Then by executing ```runDocker.sh```, the ansible script ```setSwarm.yml``` automatically clones/pulls from git, builds the image, pushes it to docker hub and starts the service with that image that was just pushed.<br>
 After doing all processes above, you can check the web page by enter in anyone of the ip addresses defined as ```ansible_ssh_host```.

+Update the docker swarm:
+---
+If there is a new version of the server uploaded to git, simply run the ```update.sh``` and it will perform a git pull on the leader of the swarm.
+The Ansible script will then build a new image from the updated code and perform a rolling update on the web service that are currently running on the instances